 We offer opportunities that can build management and leadership skills, development of systems-thinking, and the ability to work in a transdisciplinary environment.

-Ali is undertaking his PhD with The Infection Group.
+Ali is undertaking his PhD with The Infection Group at the University of Otago, Christchurch.
 He is supervised by Professor Steve Chambers, David Murdoch and Dr Amy Scott-Thomas.
 Professors Murdoch and Chambers are regarded as global experts in infectious disease, including having particular expertise in Legionnaires’ disease.

 Legionnaires’ disease is a type of pneumonia, often diagnosed in the elderly, very young and people with weak immune systems.
 The most common test involves collection of sputum samples which can be difficult.
 Ali’s project is developing a simple test for Legionnaires’ disease which could save the elderly and children unnecessary stress and pain.
 He is working on a breath test to diagnose the disease.